Israeli–Palestinian conflict: 1920s

-Amin al-Husseini, appointed as Grand Mufti of Jerusalem by the British High Commissioner Herbert Samuel, immediately marked Jewish national movement and Jewish immigration to Palestine as the sole enemy to his cause, initiating large-scale riots against the Jews as early as 1920 in Jerusalem and in 1921 in Jaffa.
-Among the results of the violence was the establishment of the Jewish paramilitary force Haganah.
-In 1929, a series of violent riots resulted in the deaths of 133 Jews and 116 Arabs, with significant Jewish casualties in Hebron and Safed, and the evacuation of Jews from Hebron and Gaza.
+Amin al-Husseini, was appointed as Grand Mufti of Jerusalem by British High Commissioner Herbert Samuel.
+Husseini immediately marked the Jewish national movement and Jewish immigration to Palestine as the enemies of his cause.
+He initiated large-scale riots against the Jews as early as 1920 in Jerusalem, and in 1921 in Jaffa.
+Among the results of this violence was the establishment of the Haganah Jewish paramilitary force.
+In 1929 a further series of violent riots resulted in the deaths of 133 Jews and 116 Arabs, with significant Jewish casualties in Hebron and Safed, and the evacuation of Jews from Hebron and Gaza.
 Alongside political unrest, rural Palestine in the Mandate era experienced demographic and agricultural expansion.
 Large villages such as Lajjun and Hamama grew in size, reclaimed marginal lands, and integrated into regional markets, reflecting the resilience and transformation of the Palestinian countryside during this period.